Dates

 This session will be in-person at Palomar College -San Marcos campus room MD-157 or MR 305 (see below).
 All sessions will also be available virtually.
-If interested in attending virtually, please complete the Political Economy Days RSVP form.
+No RSVP is needed for in-person attendance.

 - Click HERE to register for specific presentations (Pre-registration 24 hours before the specific presentation is REQUIRED for virtual attendance).